psDevUK/UD-Pivot/README.md

 ## The Data Parameter Has To Be A HashTable

 So the trick with passing the data to this component is it has to be in a hashtable format.
-This component works wonders displaying SQL data, but for this example I will show how to but the output of **get-process** into a hashtable
+This component works wonders displaying SQL data, but for this example I will show how to put the output of **get-process** into a hashtable

 ```
  $Processes = Get-Process | sort-object CPU -Descending | Name, CPU, WorkingSet, VirtualMemorySize, StartTime